Sherewood/4501Project-/Assets/AI/AI_README.txt

 -A rule with the prereqs command=<yourCommandValue> and newCommand, with newCommand denoting that this rule holds the first decision to take after a command is given.
 (Optional, but you'll probably want it)

 -A rule including the prereq command=<yourCommandValue>, and the action breakCommand, to denote the rule which completes the command and resumes normal AI functionality.

+other useful prereqs...

+-init -> for init AIEvent that is triggered when unit is initialized

+-stopCommand -> for stopCommand AIEvent that is given when command in progress should be terminated by force